 I go to the lower Eastern Shore—Somerset County—to Monie Bay to help the Maryland Chesapeake Bay National Estuarine Research Reserve do marsh survey work.
 I spend a lot of time down in Monie Bay and I love it!
 We boat throughout all the marshes and it is incredibly beautiful.
 My favorite thing about Monie Bay and the saltwater marshes is that it’s very flat.
 To me, coming from Kansas, horizons are very comforting.
 If you’re looking out over a marsh, it is flat grassland, which is just like where I grew up.
 Completely different plants, completely different environment, but it reminds me of home.

 Where are your favorite places in the Chesapeake to visit and why?

 Mallows Bay and Monie Bay!
 I want to go camping near Monie Bay and kayak the Monie Bay Water Trails.
 There are markers throughout the marsh so you can’t get lost.
 Camping would be great because there is very little development, so the night sky should be fantastic.
 I like getting out in nature and away from the hustle and bustle.
 I love places like the Eastern Shore and Southern Maryland that are less busy, less crowded, and offer abundant natural resources to explore.

-Kim will be honored as the Next Generation Champion of the Chesapeake at the Chesapeake Conservancy’s 2016 Champions of the Chesapeake awards ceremony and dinner, October 4 in Annapolis.
+Kim was honored as a Next Generation Champion of the Chesapeake at the Chesapeake Conservancy’s 2016 Champions of the Chesapeake awards ceremony, in Annapolis.